-The Health Services Department offers evaluation and treatment of a wide variety of illnesses and injuries.
+The Health Services Department offers evaluation and treatment of various illnesses and injuries.
 The clinic is open Monday through Friday and is located in building #3 on the campus map, in the Howell Mountain Market plaza behind Angwin Dental.
-Nurse office visits are available daily on a walkin basis; physician office visits are available daily by appointment.
+Nurse office visits are available daily on a walk-in basis; physician office visits are available daily by appointment.
 A nurse advice line (707-965-6789) is available whenever the clinic is closed, including weekends and breaks.
-Visit the Health Services section of the PUC website at www.puc.edu/health-services for more information.
-The services offered to students at the on-campus clinic are covered by the college's general fee.
-Any off-campus care will be the financial responsibility of the individual under their own primary insurance plan.
-Students are strongly encouraged to work with the Health Services Department prior to accessing any care outside the clinic.
+Visit the Health Services section of the PUC website at www.puc.edu/healthservices for more information.
+The College's general fee covers the services offered to students at the on-campus clinic.
+Any off-campus care will be the individual's financial responsibility under their own primary insurance plan.
+Students are strongly encouraged to work with the Health Services Department before accessing care outside the clinic.

-All students are required to carry their own medical insurance while attending Pacific Union College.
+All students must carry their own medical insurance while attending Pacific Union College.
 Your plan must cover emergent and non-emergent off-campus medical and mental health care in the Napa Valley.
-If you do not currently carry insurance or your plan is not adequate, the college has arranged with Aetna insurance company to offer students the Aetna Student Health plan at a very affordable cost.
-As a convenience to you, PUC has agreed to assist students with the cost of this plan by allowing reimbursement through your student account in three equal installments billed once a quarter.
+If you do not currently carry insurance or your plan is inadequate, you will be responsible for acquiring adequate coverate; proof of insurance must be submitted each school year.
+Varsity athletes are instructed to contact insurace compaies to verity coverage for sports-related injuries.